walmartlabs/anomaly-detection-walmart/README.md

 # Anomaly Detection for Walmart's Online Pricing System

-Code for the paper "On Anomaly Detection for Walmart's Online Pricing System."
+Code for the paper "On Anomaly Detection for Walmart's Online Pricing System," authored by Jagdish Ramakrishnan, Elham Shaabani, Chao Li, and Mátyás A. Sustik.

 ## Packages